This page provides information concerning the following:

 The CEO is an elected official of a community (e.g., Mayor, Board of County Commissioners Chairman, County Commission President) who has the authority to implement and administer laws, ordinances, and regulations for that community.

 The FPA is the community official who is responsible for implementing and enforcing floodplain management measures and for monitoring floodplain development.
 Floodplain management is the operation of a program of corrective and preventative measures for reducing flood damage, including, but not limited to, emergency preparedness plans, flood-control works, and floodplain management regulations.

-The Project Team has compiled contact information for the CEOs and FPAs in Baldwin and Mobile Counties in a table accessible through the link below along with the addresses of the Community Map Repositories, the effective date of the current effective FIRMs, and statistical information on flood insurance policies.
+Project team members have compiled contact information for the CEOs and FPAs in Baldwin and Mobile Counties in a table accessible through the link below along with the addresses of the Community Map Repositories, the effective date of the current effective FIRMs, and statistical information on flood insurance policies.
 Additional information on the CEOs, FPAs, and other community officials generally is available on the individual community websites; links to the community websites, where available, also are included in the table below.

-Community Information for Baldwin and Mobile Counties (PDF)
+Community Information for Baldwin and Mobile Counties, June 2016 (PDF)